top of page

 Angles of Consequence is a SSHRC-funded research-creation project led by PI Meghan Moe Beitiks, composed of a series of site-specific performances devised in response to the sun and human responses to global warming, created with custom laser-cut and etched signal mirrors as scenographic elements.
 It asks: How does sunlight effectively make climate action visible and urgent through performance?

-The research team for this project is composed of
+The research team for this project includes:

 Christine White